gte620v/gte620v.github.io/_posts/2016-03-13-parallel_jobs_in_luigi.md

 {% endhighlight %}

 ### Code
 All of the code from this post is availble on GitHub [here](https://github.com/gte620v/code_snippets/tree/master/parallel).
-You can run all variations of the mapper by calling `parallel_demo.sh`.
+You can run all variations of the mapper by calling `parallel_demo.sh` from the `parallel` folder in that repo.